 Loving Jesus, may we be like the Magi and always look for you in our lives.
 Be with us, protect us and guide us.
 Help us to always show your love to one another and to all in need.
 Amen.

-You may wish to conclude by singing 'We Three Kings' or another favourite Christmas hymn.
+You may wish to conclude by singing or listening to a recording of 'We Three Kings' or another favourite Christmas Carol.

-Keeping Christmas in the Home and Parish in 2021
+Keeping Christmas in the Home and Parish